 But here's what I'd expect.

-They might have the goods, and they might say, all right, we got you.
+They might have the goods and they might say, all right, we got you.

-You did this and that and that, we're gonna put you in court, and then magically, uh, as if on schedule, George Soros Sr. would have a let's say a bad health outcome, and he would be way too out of it to actually be in trial.
+And then magically, as if on schedule, George Soros Sr. would have a, let's say, a bad health outcome, and he would be way too out of it to actually be in trial.

 You want to make a bet?

-He's gonna do the Biden defense.
+He's going to do the Biden defense.

-So I don't think there's any chance that Soros Sr. will you know go to jail?
+So I don't think there's any chance that Soros Sr. will, you know, go to jail.

 I don't think there's any chance of that.